bitovi/academy/src/technology-consulting/5-communication.md

 #### State expecations explicitly

 Communication is hard, and that is why it is one of the longest sections of this training.
 It is even harder to coordinate while not in the same room.
-When communicating with your customer, but really this applies to any coordinated communcation; always state your understanding of expecations explicitly.
+When communicating with your customer restate goals, actions, and tasks explicity.
+This should be done with words for immediate confirmation and clarification and in writing for documentation purposes.

 If you are off in your understanding or re-iteration the other person may be annoyed, but they will be even more annoyed if a large amount of time is spent working in the wrong direction.